Smart offshore site investigation using free-fall penetrometers

 This project aims to enable ‘smart’ offshore site investigation using FFPs through geoprobabilistic and experimental modelling.

-The project will develop a probabilistic FFP interpretation model in clay to statistically derive soil strength from FFP tests.
+The project will develop a probabilistic FFP interpretation model to statistically derive soil strength from FFP tests.
 Using the probabilistic model, a smart offshore SI framework will then be established to predict soil parameters at unsampled locations by integrating surrounding FFP and existing SI data usingmachine learning techniques.
 The probabilistic FFP interpretation model and smart SI framework will be validated using state-of-the-art centrifuge modelling.
 The project involves travel opportunity where the centrifuge testing will be conducted at the National Geotechnical Centrifuge Facilities, the University of Western Australia, Perth.

 - Master of Engineering (Geotechnical or Civil); or closely related discipline